-Severe storm expected to bring heavy rain, winds to Atlantic Canada
+Nearly 200,000 without power in Quebec after strong winds, rain

 It began making its way up the East Coast on Sunday, which was also the fifth anniversary of Superstorm Sandy.

-That 2012 storm was blamed for at least 182 deaths in the U.S. and Caribbean and more than $71 billion in damage in the United States.
+That 2012 storm was blamed for at least 182 deaths in the United States and Caribbean and more than $71 billion in damage in the United States.

 — With files from the Associated Press.